youngnamh/Pong/README.md

 - Improve AI for single-player mode.
 - Add more power-up types.
 - Add more levels
-- Add unlockabless on beating certain levels or hitting achievements
+- Add unlockables on beating certain levels or hitting achievements

-## Screenshots

 ## Contributors